-Generally, courses considered for transfer to P.I.T. are those earned at institutions accredited by one (1) of the six (6) regional accrediting agencies.
-The College reserves the right to accept only postsecondary credits for science courses earned within five years from the date of application.
-The Practical Nursing, Physical Therapist Assistant, and Diagnostic Medical Sonography programs have other restrictions on advanced placement credits.
+Generally, courses considered for transfer to P.I.T. are those earned accredited at institutions.
+The College reserves the right to accept only post-secondary credits for science courses earned within five years from the date of application.
+The Practical Nursing and Diagnostic Medical Sonography programs have other restrictions on transfer credits.